aprilhong/bankchurn/README.md

 - Very good: 740 to 799
 - Excellent: 800 to 850

-Hence, I've created a new feature called **CreditRating** to better visualize the credit score. distribution
+Hence, I've created a new feature `CreditRating` by grouping the scores to better visualize the data.

 <img src="https://github.com/aprilhong/bankchurn/assets/78663820/8f0117e0-128f-4acc-a2cf-09c1f42824e5" width="400" >